Reading Group

 • Stoop podcast, episode 19: Summer Series: Buffalo Soldiers (interview with a Black Yosemite National Park ranger who tells the stories of the Buffalo Soldiers to park guests) – 8 min.

 • A podcast originating in the UK, Black Nature Narratives, but featuring people from the US.
-This episode might be especially interesting to us on the theme of African Americans in nature: Episode 5, Eboni Preston, Director of Programmes for the Greening Youth Foundation, a national non-profit in the US.
+We listened to an episode on the theme of African Americans in nature: Episode 5, Eboni Preston, Director of Programmes for the Greening Youth Foundation, a national non-profit in the US.
 This Atlanta based organization has partnered with the National Park Service to increase opportunities for African American young people to enter environmental careers.
 (19 min.)

 listening: